propalparolnapervom/CICD/CONCOURCE/EXAMPLES/Pipeline/Ex_5 Pipeline: Job Inputs.md

   - using the `busybox` Docker container image
   - Task File is in Resources (`git`)
   - Task Script is in Resources (`git`)
-  - Run Task Script from Resources
+  - Run Task Script from Resources (Some task that only consumes an input resource and runs a script that runs some steps.
+Does not create anything new.
+See next example for that)

 [Tutorial](https://concoursetutorial.com/basics/job-inputs/)